 The platelet incubator is a device that provides accurate and steady storage conditions for platelet concentrates.
 It provides horizontal or vertical agitation at temperatures of 20 to 24 degrees Celsius, which guarantees that no clumps of platelet concentrates are formed during storage and transportation.
 Also, the important operational factors in platelet agitators and incubators are the number of strokes per minute at ideally 65 to 75, as well as the amplitude of each stroke at a recommended 3.6 to 4.0 cm (World Health Organization).
 Additionally, the apparatus also offers an organized inventory management system for keeping track of platelet inventories, especially regarding their expiration dates.

-It can, therefore, be said that the platelet incubator is the primary instrument used in ensuring proper storage of platelet concentrates for transfusion.
-It is a modern device which operates on the simply-stated scientific principle of maintaining pH levels through temperature control and constant agitation of material.
+It can, therefore, be said that the platelet incubator is the primary instrument used in ensuring the proper storage of platelet concentrates for transfusion.
+It is a modern device that operates on the simply-stated scientific principle of maintaining pH levels through temperature control and constant agitation of material.
 Without its invention, maintaining the viability of platelet concentrates may be considered a much more challenging and time-consuming operation.

 The successful use of platelet incubators is simple as long as the apparatus is maintained well, checked regularly, and kept in good condition.
 The platelet incubator is conveniently used as a storage cabinet for platelet concentrates, but with the added responsibility for researchers and healthcare practitioners to keep track of inventory, particularly the expiration dates and temperature logs.